SV592/repo_pipeline/README.md

 ## Project Overview

 This ETL pipeline automates the process of gathering structured data from GitHub.
-It's built to be robust, handling API rate limits, transforming raw data, and efficiently loading it into a relational database for analysis or further use.
-Currently, it focuses on extracting core metadata for specified GitHub repositories.
+It's built to be robust, handling API rate limits, transforming raw data, and loading it into a relational database for further use.

 ## Features

 * **Extract:** Fetches repository metadata from the GitHub GraphQL API.
     * Handles API rate limits and retries using multiple GitHub Personal Access Tokens (PATs).
 * **Transform:** Processes raw JSON data from the API into a flattened, structured format suitable for database insertion.
-Currently focuses on project-level metadata.
 * **Load:** Inserts transformed data into a PostgreSQL database.
     * Utilizes `psycopg2.extras.execute_values` for efficient batch insertions/upserts.
     * Ensures database tables are created if they don't exist.